Why this homepage?

 <Why didn't Grand Funk score in Sweden?
 They had such great success in the U.S.A>

-• Grand Funk visited Sweden once, in 1975, when the first hardrock wave was over and disco was coming in.
+- There is a chain of circumstances which explain the lack of success in Sweden<When and why did you decide to create The Unofficial GFR Homepage?>The media was narrow back in the seventies.
+We only had two TV channels and three radio stations, all controlled by the the governement.
+The leading newspapers constantly miscredited Grand Funk.
+We didn't have those huge rockfestivals in Sweden, so in order to get recognition, you just had to be a hitmaker and chartbuster to succeed.
+Grand Funk visited Sweden once, in 1975, when the first hardrock wave was over and disco was coming in.
 Far too late.....Jimi Hendrix was not a hitmaker, but he visited Sweden several times, so he got recognition back in the late 60's.

 - Well, I was connected to WWW for the first time in 1996.
 The first item I was seeking information about was "grand funk".
 I found at least three private homepages with material about Grand Funk.
 I decided to create a swedish site with information about the GFR history, because I wanted to cover the lack of recognition among the young heavymetal fans.
 They know all about Sabbath, Purple, Heep and Hendrix, but absolutely nothing about Grand Funk.
 So, in May 97', I launched a five page swedish/english homepage about GFR.